OU blog

 My husband returned and we had a brief chat and I made a phone call.

-There was not much to do today as most of the shopping was bought yesterday.
+There was not much to do today, as most of the shopping was bought yesterday.
 Now there was a little drizzly rain overhead, and it felt much cooler outdoors than it had previously.
-It was not quite cold enough yet for the house heating to be put on, and the oven was still warm in the kitchen, after I had done some baking this morning.
+It was not quite as cold enough yet for the house heating to be put on, and the oven was still warm in the kitchen, after I had done some baking this morning.

 I decided to read my latest book in french.
-"Les Enfants de la liberte" I also had my english book to read (a trivial book of fiction.), so I read a chapter from each of my books.
+It is an excellent book very clearly written and not too difficult to read.
+The title is "Les Enfants de la liberte" I also had my english book to read (a trivial book of humourous light fiction.), so I read a chapter from each of my books.
 By then the weather was getting a little bit brighter but still quite damp.
-I made a light lunch of salad, boiled eggs, feta cheese, veggie sausages and mini veggie samosas.

 In the afternoon we went to the charity shop to donate a few bags.
 We had done a big spring clean the other day, when we all managed to find a lot of things that we no longer needed.
 It is surprising how much stuff one accumulates!
 The charity we chose this time was the dog charity shop.
 I don't know why?
-I think I must be that I have seen a lot of sad doggy adverts, about poor little abandoned puppies on TV lately!
+I think It must be that I have seen a lot of sad doggy adverts, about poor little abandoned puppies on TV lately!

 Then we finally arrived back at home, the 2 cats were eagerly awaiting for us on the porch, looking slightly wet and bedraggled.
 My son was there stroking them quickly, then dashed indoors to get them their food.
 "I Wonder where they have been hiding?" said my son.
 They ate their food on the porch then raced indoors to find a place on the arm chairs their favourite spot by the large sunny window, where they proceeded to groom themselves, before falling fast asleep until the early evening!

 After the meal the evening was spent listening to music, then watching a film on TV.
 It was a bit cold, so we put the electric- log- effect fire on to take the chill off.
 Then it was cocoa and bed with a hot water bottle!
-Ah the great British summertime!
+Ah the great British summertime!!

 A woodland with foot path A Woodland walk today.